Offered by: College of Environmental Design, Architecture Department

 Pomona, CA 91768

-- Official transcripts (directly from all schools, including all of your university coursework and certificate coursework);
+Official transcripts (sent directly from all of your undergraduate university coursework.)

-- A statement of purpose explaining your interests, motivations, and goals in pursuing a professional degree in Interior Architecture.
-The statement of purpose should be on a separate sheet and NOT included in the application.
+Provide a statement of purpose of intentions, explaining your interests, motivations, and goals in pursuing a professional degree in Architecture.
+The statement of purpose should be on a separate sheet and NOT included in the application;

-- Three standard letters of recommendation mailed directly from those in a position to assess the applicant's potential for either the profession of architecture or a master's level academic program.
-(The recommendation should be written in letter format on letterhead, there is no form to complete.); and
+Three letters of recommendations from those in a position to assess the applicant's potential for either the profession of Architecture of a master's level academic program.
+(The recommendation should be written in letter format on letterhead, there is no form to complete.)

-- A portfolio, (NO LARGER THAN 9" X 12" BOUND) illustrating creative ability in graphic form (should not be original material).
-A self-addressed postage paid envelope must be included if you want your portfolio returned; otherwise it will be discarded/destroyed.
+A portfolio, (NO LARGER THAN 8-1/2' X 11" BOUND) illustrating creative or analytic ability in written, graphic, or mathematical form, of creative, visual, and graphic works (do send original art work).
+A self-addressed postage-paid envelope must be included if you want your portfolio returned.
+Portfolios will be kept in the Department of Architecture's office until October 1, 2019, if uncollected after this date all portfolios will be discarded/destroyed.